Funding Rates&#x20;

 ```

-The older method adjusted the `openedPrice` of your position to simulate the funding charge: if you're long and paying funding, your open price nudges up slightly, giving you a worse entry.
-No tokens were transferred.
-This process is still used for symbols that haven't migrated to the newer system.
+The older method adjusts the `openedPrice` of your position to simulate the charge.
+If you're long and paying funding, your open price nudges up slightly, giving you a worse entry.
+No tokens move.
+This is still used for symbols that haven't migrated to the newer system.

 <figure><img src="/files/8bTdIxDMO55ZIcmetMCx" alt=""><figcaption><p>Explorer Preview</p></figcaption></figure>